 Reneé Gill Pratt, Career Services/Retention Specialist - Has over 20 plus years in education within the New Orleans area.
-She earned her undergraduate degree from Dillard University in Elementary Education and a master's degree in special education from the University of New Orleans.
+She earned her undergraduate degree from Dillard University in Elementary Education and a Master degree in Special Education from the University of New Orleans.
 She was a Compliance Facilitator with Orleans Parish Schools.
 She also was an Assistant Professor, Director of Admissions, Recruitment and Retention at Southern University of New Orleans.
 She is very active in her community where she has served in many leadership positions and is actively involved with many civic and community organizations.